 Funds in respect of any subscription must be paid by the purchaser at the time of the subscription, within the time periods set forth in their subscription documents.
-Unless you are making your payments through an approved dealer, the purchaser's completed and executed subscription documents must be accompanied by a certified cheque or bank draft in the amount subscribed for, or, in the discretion of the Administrator, wire transferred funds.
-Please contact your investment broker or the Administrator for more information regarding wire transferred funds.
-Alternatively, payment of the aggregate subscription amount may be made by way of funds transfer via FundSERV from the purchaser's brokerage account at an approved dealer.
+Please contact your investment broker or the Lead Agent for more information regarding payment of the aggregate subscription amount.